Capoeira music: Instruments

 Not every roda will contain all these instruments.
 Mestre Bimba, for instance, preferred only one berimbau and two pandeiros in his rodas, but there will always be at least one berimbau in any roda.

 The berimbaus preside over the roda, their rhythmic combinations suggesting variations in movement style between the two players in the roda.
 Some capoeira groups insist that among the three berimbaus, the lowest-toned (called a gunga or berraboi) is the lead instrument, while other groups follow the lead of the middle (medio or viola) berimbau.
 The roda begins and ends at the discretion of the lead berimbau player, who may determine who plays next, can stop games, set the tempo of the music, and calm the players if they get too rough.
 There appears to be agreement that the treble-most berimbau (viola or violinha) is an accompaniment instrument, freely improvising based on rhythms of the middle instrument.

-On song meaning and importance
+Songs in capoeira

+In its traditional setting, there are three main styles of song that weave together the structure of the capoeira roda.